hertogp/iptable/README.md

 ### `iptable.network(prefix)`

-Applies the mask to the address and Returns the network address, mask length and address family for `prefix`.
+Applies the mask to the address and returns the network address, mask length and address family for `prefix`.

 ``` lua